manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

     :hide:

     1.0480235432374045

+Similarly, HoloPy calculates scattering from cylindrical or spheroidal particles by using T-matrix code from `Michael Mishchenko <https://www.giss.nasa.gov/staff/mmishchenko/t_matrix.html>`_, but these scatterer types are not compatible with Mie theory.

 Holopy can also access a discrete dipole approximation (DDA) theory to model arbitrary non-spherical objects.
 See the :ref:`dda_tutorial` tutorial for more